Eight minutes at The West Pier

 Looking closely at the image I found a handful of hot pixels, although the red dot behind the pier is actually a buoy.
 Looking even closer revealed a sprinkling of fainter dots, but they weren’t too obtrusive to me, and once again remember this is a worse-case scenario of a very long exposure, with no noise reduction AND 24 peeks as it built-up.
 I also made a four minute exposure where the dots became fainter, and several one minute exposures where there were no artefacts to speak of even with noise reduction disabled.
 While the shadows still aren’t as clean as a camera with a bigger sensor, I’m still pleased with the results – especially as the earlier OMD EM1 was plagued by hot pixels when shooting without noise reduction.

-A great result for the EM5 II and you can find out more in my Olympus OMD EM5 II review!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+A great result for the EM5 II and you can find out more in my Olympus OMD EM5 II review!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!